Zach McKinstry Player Props: Tigers vs. Phillies

-Zach McKinstry -- with a slugging percentage of .500 in his past 10 games, including four extra-base hits -- will be in action for the Detroit Tigers versus the Philadelphia Phillies, with Aaron Nola on the mound, on June 5 at 6:40 PM ET.
+The Detroit Tigers, including Zach McKinstry and his .500 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.

 Zach McKinstry Game Info & Props vs. the Phillies